girasquid/LEMUR/README.md

 A Linode Stack Script which will setup Linux - Nginx - MySQL - Unicorn - Rails

 Ruby 1.9.3
 Tested on Ubuntu 12.04

 Getting Started
 -------------
-You'll need to replace 'yourapplication' with the name of your application (no spaces allowed, use underscores!) when walking through on Linode.
-You'll also need to drop in your public key into the place where it says "YOUR_SSH_KEY_HERE" (you can add multiple if you're adding a team).
+You'll need to replace 'yourapplication' with the name of your application (no spaces allowed, use underscores!) within (LEMUR/Capfile/unicorn.rb).
+You'll also need to drop in your public key into the place where it says "YOUR_SSH_KEY_HERE" (you can add multiple if you're adding a team) in the LEMUR script before you build your server on Linode.

-1. Install with stack script on Linode  (make sure to update the SSH keys in the script so you can login to the server)
+- Install with stack script on Linode  (make sure to update the SSH keys in the script so you can login to the server)
-2. Update your gemfile to look like this:
+- Update your gemfile to look like this:

 ```ruby
 source 'https://rubygems.org'